Qualifications: PhD (Cantab), MPhil (Cantab), DipArch (Port/TUVienna)

 Henrik trained as an architect in the UK and Austria and specialised in environmental design with an MPhil and PhD from the University of Cambridge.
 His supervisor was Professor Alan Short.
 Henrik has a particular research interest in the history of environmental design in architecture and his current research investigates how a critical understanding of past environmental principles could inform contemporary sustainable practice in the context of building conservation.
 Despite the historical focus of the research, his architectural background remained critical in this research as it provided him with the understanding required to analyse potentially significant technical and scientific aspects of architectural design.
 These are frequently neglected by more conventional architectural historians with a specific art-historical training.
 His research has been recognised as a contribution to our understanding of historic buildings by historians as well as by practitioners and various professional bodies.
 He has published widely in this field and his most recently publications include the book, Rebuilding the Houses of Parliament: David Boswell Reid and Disruptive Environmentalism, published by Routledge in December 2020.

-Over the past five years, Henrik has been extensively involved in teaching and curriculum development within the School.
+Henrik has been extensively involved in teaching and curriculum development within the School.
 He developed several new modules with the aim of fostering stronger links between research, practice and teaching in the field of sustainable design.
 This was underpinned by research funded through the Higher Education Academy and a collaborative research-project on PassivHaus standard within the UK, which involved researchers, industry-based practitioners and students.
 Among these new modules developed over this period is the MSc Module AR828 – REDISCOVERY: Understanding historic buildings and past environmental technologies and the MArch modules AR546- Sustainable Technology in the Context of Architecture, AR647: Design-led Research in Architecture, and AR600 - Architectural Pedagogy.
 The latter is a taught module in architectural education, which combines a formal program of lectures, tutorials and seminars with research and teaching practice.
-For his contribution to architectural education he has been awarded the 2016 Faculty of Humanities Teaching Prize.
+For his contribution to architectural education he was awarded the 2016 Faculty of Humanities Teaching Prize.

 Henrik’s interest is in the study of sustainable design principles and technologies deployed in contemporary as well as historic buildings.
 Henrik is currently also the Principal Investigator of two research projects on the PassivHaus standard in the UK, which includes a post-occupancy study and a larger collaborative research project, explore the critical issues underlying the delivery of the German PassivHaus standard in the UK through primary research.
 The latter involved, among others, interviews with the contractors, manufacturer, consultants, architects and client bodies involved in fifteen selected projects.
 These provided detailed insights into this issues from cross-industry perspective.